 However, employee scheduling should not be treated as a complex nor negative process.
 On the contrary, a concise and detailed employee scheduling plan can tremendously empower workplace efficiency.
-By having employees that adhere to their daily schedule, businesses owners will establish a more sustaining system with high levels of productivity.
+By having employees that adhere to their daily schedule, business owners will establish a more sustainable system with high levels of productivity.

 Technological developments, such as employee scheduling apps have made it easy for business owners to keep track of work hours, efficiency, leaves and more.
 Employee scheduling apps present a unique opportunity for small and medium businesses that are looking for ways to drive productivity up.
 Thus, here are 5 tips on how to make employee scheduling easier for your business.